May 2022

 The Cotswold way became awesome once more as I entered some woodland.

-Something shit was going on in Buckholt woodland, every time I go near this place they do shit things, out of sight, out of mind.
-But I found a pretty flower and took a photograph of it.
+Something disturbing was going off in Buckholt woodland, but I found a pretty flower and took a photograph of it.

 A few miles along the national footpath, I arrived at Painswick Beacon, which is the highest point in Gloucestershire; the Wysis Way crosses the Cotswold Way here also.
 Some person, probably local, had been severely offended by the dropping of litter.

 Arriving onto the golf course, an elderly man with his wife approached.
-I felt him rub my ego as he approached me, in an exacting same manner a climber approached me on the way to Ben MacDui summit, just a few days ago.
+He attempted to rub my ego as he approached me, in an exacting same manner a climber approached me on the way to Ben MacDui summit, just a few days ago.
 He wanted to take some walking poles he'd made out of hazel and offered a lift into Painswick; I declined.

 After walking past a quarry my map application on my mobile phone failed to load the Cotswold way after the village of Painswick but I found my way through OK, because I have been to this place before.